 Seeing by Touch - Inclusive Exhibition

-Seeing by Touch is one of the few exhibitions where you can touch everything—all 120 artworks of visually impaired students, 26 classic sculptures and one spatial installation!
+Seeing by Touch is one of the few exhibitions where you can touch everything—all 120 artworks of visually impaired students, 26 classic sculptures and one spatial installation.

-The key questions that guided the design concept of the exhibition were: How do blind and partially sighted people create works of art?
+How do blind and partially sighted people create works of art?
 How can sighted people experience their world?
 And, what is the best way to design an exhibition for blind and partially sighted people?

 Blind and visually impaired people do not paint, sculpt, make reliefs or draw standing up.
 They create their artworks while sitting down at a table and find it the easiest to work on a flat surface.
 This is why all the exhibits and their captions, written in the Braille alphabet, were laid out on flat surfaces and made easier to touch.